sam0x2b/vivirun/README.md

 **THIS SCRIPT WILL BE REWRITTEN COMPLETELY.
 THE GAME USES YYC NOW.
 FURTHERMORE, THIS SCRIPT IS BAD AND SUCKS ASS.
 REWRITING IT AFTER THE GAME PUBLICLY RELEASES**

+**IM ALSO A PRIVATE PLAYTESTER NOW, TRYING TO GET SOME BAKED IN SPEEDRUN TIMER SUPPORT.
+I HOPE WE WILL HAVE IT ;3**

 ![vivirun banner v2](https://user-images.githubusercontent.com/77988565/145692998-f45c6aa0-20fa-4786-88c7-b2b9f6a809ab.png)

 > Run, shoot, dash and magic your way through hordes of vile creatures in various procedurally generated dungeons.
 Combine items in countless ways and master each character – all while discovering secret places and finding out more about the enchanted world of Vividerie.